 I have recommended to clients that they at least hire someone to help prepare videos and write or advertise, obviously, but it needs to have the customer’s tone and voice.
 You still have to be a part of the process.

-In 2016, we should see more growth including short-form content for mobile devices.
-Things that are easily consumed on a mobile device; case in point, periscoping.
+In 2016, we should see more growth, including short-form content for mobile devices.
+Things that are easily consumed on a mobile device; case in point, periscope.

-Your homework: Take 30 minutes and brainstorm all of the different ways you and your company can deliver unique content.
+Your homework: Take 30 minutes and brainstorm the different ways you and your company can deliver unique content.

 SEO, content, and social media